Logo of the The Poor Swiss

 Since we are counting on the long term, there are also some things we can ignore:

-- How good the app looks does not matter.
+• How good the app looks is not relevant.
 You will spend less than an hour every year.

 We will now delve more into the details of the three critical factors.